samzipper/website-HEAL/content/ValuesAndExpectations/_index.md

 ## Work/life balance

-Lab members are welcome to work flexible schedules based on their personal needs.
+Lab members can work flexible schedules based on their personal needs.
 There are some activities which require coordinated schedules (i.e,. group meetings and meetings with Sam/other group members/collaborators).
 Other than these, we are each welcome to work when it is best for us based on our personal situations.
 This may mean people send work-related emails during non-traditional work hours (evenings, weekends), but remember that you are not required to read or reply outside of your own typical work hours.
 It is helpful if other lab members know generally when you will be working to avoid bothering you during your time off.

 Graduate school/postdoctoral positions are like a full-time job, so working about 40 hrs/week is expected, and taking vacations is normal and encouraged.
 In additional to official holidays, the North American standard of 2 weeks/year is a minimum and additional time is possible if you are making sufficient progress.
 You are expected to keep track of your own vacation time and let Sam and any collaborators know when you are going to be gone prior to your departure.
 You can use your vacation time during breaks in the academic calendar (such as spring break) if you want but you don't just get that time off from work.